-- at least two additional prescribed texts from the list provided in Module C: The Craft of Writing - at least one related text in the Common module: Texts and Human Experiences.
+- at least three types of prescribed text, one drawn from each of the following categories: prose fiction; poetry or drama; film or media or nonfiction texts. - at least two additional prescribed texts from the list provided in Module C: The Craft of Writing - at least one related text in the Common module: Texts and Human Experiences.

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
-It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
+Assessment: The Byron Bay High School Assessment Procedures and Schedules document will detail the course assessment program.
+It is issued at course commencement and includes the number and type of assessment tasks, the components and weightings, and task schedules.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.